od-crypto/aerial/README.md

 After we balance the dataset, we can start the training, which is the most interesting part.

-There is a pre-trained classification model on ImageNet (vgg11), and there is an U-net segmentation network in which vgg11 can be built.
+There is a pre-trained classification model on ImageNet (vgg11), and there is a U-net segmentation network into which the vgg11 can be built.
 We compared two variants - training from scratch and training with a pretrained VGG encoder:

 - pure unet (ternausnet pretrained=False)
 - unet + pretrained vgg11 on ImageNet

-The trained models are to be found here:
+The trained models are saved here:

 wget https://getfile.dokpub.com/yandex/get/https://yadi.sk/d/l2ioWDXYbb9SMw -O ../models/model-from_scratch_total_nofreeze_bs80_ne20_lr0.0001-19.pth